NVIDIA-AI-IOT/jetracer/docs/latrax/hardware_setup.md

 # Hardware Setup

-Follow these instructions to build JetRacer.
-After you've finished, move on to the [software setup](software_setup.md).
+Follow these instructions to build JetRacer - Latrax Rally version.
+After you've finished, move on to the [software setup](../software_setup.md).

 ## Tools